NikolaiT/se-scraper/README.md

 ```

 This will scrape with **three** browser instance each having their own IP address.
 Unfortunately, it is currently not possible to scrape with different proxies per tab.
 Chromium does not support that.

+## Custom Scrapers

+You can define your own scraper class and use it within se-scraper.

+[Check this example out](examples/custom_scraper.js) that defines a custom scraper for Ecosia.

 ## Examples